Gambling in Australia: Central Coast Region

 According to the latest figures from Liquor and Gaming NSW there are 4,046 poker machines in 39 clubs on the Central Coast, and 626 poker machines in 29 hotels; making a total of 4,672 poker machines on the Central Coast.
 That means 2.37% of the total number of poker machines in Australia are on the NSW Central Coast.

 Gosford has approximately 1928 pokies, spread across 37 venues.
 That is the equivalent of one poker machine for every 71 adults.
 In 2010–11, venues in Gosford made approximately $95,865,000 in profit from pokies.
 That equates to $700 for each adult member of Gosford's population.

 Wyong has approximately 2608 pokies, spread across 35 venues.
 That is the equivalent of one poker machine for every 47 adults.
 In 2010–11, venues in Wyong made approximately $123,159,000 in profit from pokies.
 That equates to $1,000 for each adult member of Wyong's population.

 The Central Coast has a higher prevalence of problem gambling than the NSW average.
-Young men between the ages of 18-24 living on the Central Coast are the biggest players of poker machines in NSW and are the highest risk group for problem gambling.
+Young men between the ages of 18 and 24 living on the Central Coast are the biggest players of poker machines in NSW and are the highest risk group for problem gambling.

-In 2008 Central Coast Gambling Help carried out a survey of 200 young people aged from 13-24 and found:
+In 2008 Central Coast Gambling Help carried out a survey of 200 young people aged from 13–24 and found: